Fairness in Token Delegation: Mitigating Voting Power Concentration in DAOs

 \section{Background and Data Collection}

-In this section, we provide background on DAO token ownership and delegation, and describe how we collect and process our datasets.
-Our analysis combines both \emph{on-chain} data, gathered from five leading DAO protocols, and \emph{off-chain} data, obtained from 14 official governance forums.
-The integration of these two sources allows us to connect discussion patterns with corresponding voting behavior.
+In this section, we provide background on DAO token ownership and delegation, and describe how we collect and process our dataset.
+Our analysis uses \emph{off-chain} data, obtained from 14 official governance forums.
 Figure~\ref{fig:gpt-pipeline} summarizes our pipeline.
-We first collect forum discussions and align them with on-chain governance actions through verified username-to-wallet mappings.
+We first collect forum discussions and map their username-to-wallet that could be used with on-chain governance voters actions.
 Only reliably traceable accounts are retained.
-Next, we apply natural language processing methods, keyword extraction and sentiment analysis, to capture issue-specific signals from user posts.
+Next, we apply \gls{NLP} methods, keyword extraction and sentiment analysis, to capture issue-specific signals from user posts.
 These signals are then translated, via \gls{GPT}-based prompting, into interpretable categories of voter interests such as ecosystem security or treasury transparency.
 The resulting profiles provide a structured view of token holders' governance preferences and serve as the foundation for designing fairness-aware delegation mechanisms.